 Volume 2, Chapter 16 discusses staffing requirements for GPD necessary to cope with population increases associated with this alternative.
 It is anticipated that short- and mid-term GPD staffing requirements would increase over current requirements as a result of increased population.
 During the peak construction year (2014) the GPD would require 117 (38% increase) additional officers to maintain the current service ratio; the number of additional officers drops to 55 (17% increase) after construction activities are completed.
+The GPD would hire these additional personnel in order to maintain current service ratios.
 Without increases in police services (i.e., more police officers) to compensate for population increases, it would be expected that crime rates and police response times would also increase.
 As a result, the severity of consequences associated with crimes may worsen (i.e., there may be increased injury and or death associated with delayed police responses).

-The DoD is leading a federal inter-agency effort to identify other federal programs and funding sources that could benefit the people of Guam.
-It is anticipated that GPD would not be able to increase staffing to meet current service ratios unless the federal inter-agency task force succeeds in finding funding or other assistance to help Guam correct these deficiencies.
-Volume 2, Section 16 discusses additional measures (e.g., regular shore patrol system, community outreach task force) that DoD could implement to help reduce incidents of crime.
-Because adequate increases in GPD personnel needed to maintain existing service conditions are not likely, significant impacts to police services are anticipated.
+Because corresponding increases in GPD personnel are anticipated to occur to maintain existing service conditions, no impacts to police service are anticipated.